 For example, a typical ecommerce shop may list the CTAs in order like this.

-Chose and arranged your CTAs in order of importance before moving to the next step.
+Choose and arrange your CTAs in order of importance before moving to the next step.

 Step 3 – Website wireframe sizes